A group of two young people and an adult sitting on the grass in the park and laughing together.

 The garden offers young people a moment to heal surrounded by nature in an otherwise urban setting – and invites visitors to consider how we can nurture environments where young people can thrive.

-Young people have been involved in the garden’s conception, its journey, and will continue to shape its legacy.
+Young people have been involved in the garden’s creation, its journey, and will continue to shape its legacy.

 Together, YoungMinds and Chase have created an “Introduction to Gardening” course for 16–25-year-olds, designed to show young people what is possible within a horticultural career – from weeding in South London to contributing to the biggest gardening event in the world.